okomok/mada/README.md

 In fact, you could build recursive sequences using only iterator abstraction, but number of iterator instances would be exponential-growth in a recursive sequence like above.

+`List` summary:
+* Sealed.
+Conversion from "iterable" sequence is heavyweight.
+* Backtrackable to any subsequence.
+* `map` and `filter` is middleweight.
+* Good at recursive sequence.

 ### `vector`